marv0/marv0.github.io/pages/about.md

 In addition to my strong IT background, I am driven by my entrepreneurial spirit and a deep commitment to making a positive impact on Africa's future.
 I firmly believe in harnessing the power of technology, sports, and entrepreneurship to empower the younger generation and act as catalysts for socioeconomic growth.

-I am poised to create lasting change in the dynamic landscape of technology.
 Together, let's explore uncharted territories, break barriers, and shape a brighter future.

 ## Projects